 You have a couple options here!

 - Leave extra items at the concierge at your resort before heading into the parks if you packed too much to actually spend all day walking around with.

 - Rent a locker at the entrance of the parks when you arrive.

 - You can also just pack that carry on purse for your first day at Disney in the parks a little lighter.

 Believe us, there are things you will be ok lugging around the parks for a long 12 hour day and things you will have wished you left in your suitcase.

 This is our quick and dirty MUST-HAVE disney vacation day bag list.

 Everything You Need For Your First Day at Disney

-▢ Water Bottle: An empty water bottle can filled just about everywhere in the parks.
+▢ Water Bottle: An empty water bottle can be filled just about everywhere in the parks.
 In the hot Florida sun it’s important to stay hydrated.
 Take it from us, grumpiness will ensue if you’re not drinking enough.
+We love Swell and Yeti!
 You can also always ask for a free complimentary water at any quick serve restaurant, but why when you can have one of these ?

 ▢ Sunscreen: While your large bottle of sunscreen is probably packed in your suitcase you can have a smaller sunscreen in your vacation bag for the first day in the parks.
 Per TSA you’re allowed cream or oil or spray up to 3.4oz.
 Be sure to buy a sample size for this first day.
 After that first day with the travel size we upgrade ourselves to the spray can of 100 SPF sunscreen that we tote about to the parks every day.
 It’s totally necessary and we recommend you do the same with the goal of reapplying at least twice throughout the day.
 We like banana boat sport 100spf and sun bum 70spf.